-Biomonitoring is the assessment of exposure to toxic substances in people by the laboratory measurement of these substances (or their metabolites) in human specimens, such as blood, urine, or saliva.
+Biomonitoring is the assessment of exposure to toxic substances in people by laboratory measurement of these substances (or their metabolites) in human specimens such as blood, urine, or saliva.
 It can be used to establish the body burden or internal dose of specific environmental contaminants through all routes of exposure.
-Population-based biomonitoring, in combination with environmental monitoring (e.g., of air, dust, water, food, and soil), can provide detailed information about differences in exposures across geography, race/ethnicity, and socio-economic status.
+Population-based biomonitoring, in combination with environmental monitoring (e.g., of air, dust, water, food, or soil), can provide detailed information about differences in exposures across geography, race/ethnicity, and socio-economic status.
 Biological monitoring can also illuminate the relationships between genetic predispositions or sensitivities and disease outcomes.

 Pesticide Exposure in Women of Imperial County

 EHIB and the Centers for Disease Control and Prevention (CDC) conducted a study of women living in Imperial County called Pesticide Exposure in Women of Reproductive Age: A U.S.-Mexico Border Study....

 Adipose levels of dioxins and risk of breast cancer

 Objective: Our objective was to evaluate the breast cancer risk associated with body burden levels of polychlorinated dibenzo-p-dioxins (PCDDs) and polychlorinated dibenzofurans (PCDFs)....